cgwire/kitsu/getting-started-production/README.md

 ![Edit a production](../img/getting-started/production_edit.png)

-Go into the **Edit production** page for your newly created production.
-The default avatar for a production is the first letter displayed on a colored background.
-But you can change it with a picture.
+To modify a production go into the **Edit production** page.

+NB: The  default avatar for a production is the first letter displayed on a colored background.
+You can change with a picture if you want.

 ![Edit the details of a production](../img/getting-started/production_edit_popup.png)